 As a land grant institution, the University Libraries are strongly committed to providing the community full and open access to their rich collections and information resources.
 This includes access through our computers.
 However, as an institution of higher education, current UA students, faculty and staff are our primary customers.

-Library computers require a valid UA CatCard or qualifying library card (see Qualifying Library Cards for Computer Access and Use page for more information).
+Library computers require a valid UA CatCard or library card.
 Misuse of any card or account is not allowed.
 The following exceptions are in place:

 Customers may use available electrical outlets only if the outlets are not servicing library equipment or being used by maintenance personnel.
 The library is not responsible for any damage, lost data, etc. resulting from power surges, electrical outages and other such acts.